 She is writing 5+ page letters to the rest of the family in Cuba, staying up very late, getting up very late.
-She has her 40th birthday, calls herself an old maid, and receives pragmatic gifts, Elbert paying her doctor bill, sewing fringe from Audrey, nothing from Nellie, and handkerchiefs in the mail from .
+She has her birthday and says her face looks like she is 40 and calls herself an old maid, and receives pragmatic gifts, Elbert paying her doctor bill, sewing fringe from Audrey, nothing from Nellie, and handkerchiefs in the mail from .

 The family group at the homestead during this period is Elbert, Audrey, Nellie, Elinor, and Martha.
 There is a very tense atmosphere described including name calling, fights with Nellie (her 17 year old sister & bed mate) about windows open at night, obligations to eat meal someone fixes for you, power struggles about rules around the house, competitive stubborn episodes between Audrey and Elinor, and threats (Elbert threatens to not pay her doctor bill, and she says she didn’t want him to any way).
 Elbert tries to mediate and tells Elinor to stay out of the kitchen and let Audrey do the work, and “Keep quite or your knee will never get well.”

 She reviews everyone’s experience in school.
 Nellie went to post-high level and got a teaching certificate.
 Audrey finished school and took a business course & married.
 Frank dropped out & married.
 Neither of them got permission to marry.
 Elbert, Fred & Elinor all dropped out.
 Elbert may have had learning disabilities.
 Fred might have done well but was held back by his father.
 When the house burned she was sent to live with a Mr. Ward who was a professor home schooling his sons.
 She ends up living there 2 1/2 years (coming home on weekends) acheiving the equivalent of her 8th grade education.